How to Become a Social Media Manager with No Experience – For Beginners

 #3.
 Your Social Media Management Pricing & Growth Strategy.

-Also, clients who appreciate value will think you aren’t that effective charging £50!
+Also, corporate high-value clients who appreciate the work will think you aren’t that effective in charging £50!

 So, you want to visit your competitors.
 What do they offer in terms of services and is that what you feel you can charge too?